 You will need to attend a visa interview at a U.S. embassy or consulate after the NVC has processed your F2A visa application and documents.
 The interviewer will decide whether to grant you the F2A visa.
 If successful, you will be given an envelope which contains further instructions.

 We can help you prepare for the green card visa interview.
 Call us now on +1 844 290 6312 for expert guidance on the process.

 How Much Does the F2A Visa Application Cost?

-There are a number of fees which need to be taken into consideration with an F2A visa.
-The overall cost of the visa depends on the U.S. embassy or consulate which you are applying through.
+There are a number of fees that need to be taken into consideration with an F2A visa.
+The overall cost of the visa depends on the U.S. embassy or consulate to which you are applying.

 You will need to pay for:

 - I-130 Petition for Alien Relative form: (currently $535)

 - Fees for translation of documents

 - USCIS immigrant fee.
 This needs to be paid after you receive your visa and before you travel to the U.S.